Essential Learning Skills and Six Strands

-At Odyssey School, we recognize nine important skills for understanding, mastery and success in lifelong learning; these are essential learning skills and they include:
+At Odyssey School, we recognize nine essential learning skills and six strands for understanding, mastery, and success in lifelong learning; these are essential learning skills and they include:

 I can organize my things and my thoughts.